 “Like any trend, once you see somebody else using it, you get the idea to use it too.
 These things pick up steam.”

-M. Scott Harris, MD, MS, FACP, AGAF
+About the interviewee M. Scott Harris, MD, MS, FACP, AGAF

 Scott is an independent drug development consultant and Principal of Middleburg Consultants, a firm providing medical consultation in gastrointestinal drug development.
 Scott also serves as Adjunct Professor of Medicine at Georgetown University Medical School, where he directs a graduate level course in drug development.
 He has led clinical studies and drug development programs in the US and across the world.
 From 2015-2018, Scott was co- founder and Chief Medical Officer of Lyric Pharmaceuticals, a privately held biotech dedicated to gastrointestinal therapies for critical illness.
 From 2012- 2015, he served as Chief Medical Officer of Avaxia Biologics, and in 2011, interim Chief Medical Officer of Tranzyme Pharmaceuticals, where he was medical lead for the company’s successful IPO.
 From 2008-2010, he served as Chief Medical Officer of Ocera Therapeutics.
 From 2006-2008, he was Chief Medical Officer and Vice President of Clinical Affairs at Napo Pharmaceuticals, where he co-authored the two-stage pivotal adaptive trial design leading to approval of Mytesi™ (crofelemer) for HIV-associated diarrhea.
 Scott has served on the faculties of the Medical College of Wisconsin, where he conducted basic research in diarrhea, and the University of Wisconsin in Milwaukee, where he was Clinical Professor and Head of the Division of Gastroenterology.
 He has been a consultant on third-world drug development for the Bill and Melinda Gates Foundation and PATH.
 Scott is also a member of the Executive Board of the Center for Diagnostics and Therapeutics of the American Gastroenterological Association and an ad hoc member of the Division of Gastrointestinal and Inborn Errors Products Advisory Committee.
 He is board certified in Internal Medicine and Gastroenterology and is a fellow of the American College of Physicians and the American Gastroenterological Association.
 He has been an invited speaker at numerous national and international conferences in gastrointestinal disease, drug development and adaptive design.